The Truncation Blind Spot: How Decoding Strategies Systematically Exclude Human-Like Token Choices: Appendix

 \subsubsection{Limitations of Current Approaches}

 The finding that low detectability can be achieved through incoherence as easily as through genuine naturalness exposes a fundamental limitation.
-Current decoding strategies face a tradeoff: strict truncation produces coherent but detectable text (restricted to high-probability tokens), while permissive truncation produces less detectable but often incoherent text (including inappropriate low-probability tokens alongside appropriate ones).
+Current decoding strategies face a trade-off: strict truncation produces coherent but detectable text (restricted to high-probability tokens), while permissive truncation produces less detectable but often incoherent text (including inappropriate low-probability tokens alongside appropriate ones).
 The core problem is that likelihood-based truncation cannot distinguish between two types of low-probability tokens: those that are contextually appropriate (and would be selected by a human pursuing specific communicative goals) and those that are contextually inappropriate.
 Permissive truncation admits both; strict truncation excludes both.
 Addressing this limitation would require mechanisms that can identify contextually appropriate tokens regardless of their probability ranking.
+Probability-floor criteria are a partial step: they widen the pool where the distribution is flat and recover much of the excluded tail (Section~\ref{sec:truncation_evidence}), but they still select by probability alone and accordingly narrow rather than close the blind spot.